Karst: Etymology

-The English word karst was borrowed from German Karst in the late 19th century, which entered German usage much earlier, to describe a number of geological, geomorphological, and hydrological features found within the range of the Dinaric Alps, stretching from the northeastern corner of Italy above the city of Trieste, across the Balkan peninsula along the coast of the eastern Adriatic to Kosovo and North Macedonia, where the massif of the Šar Mountains begins.
+The English word karst was borrowed from German Karst in the late 19th century, which entered German usage much earlier, to describe a number of geological, geomorphological, and hydrological features found within the range of the Dinaric Alps, stretching from the northeastern corner of Italy above the city of Trieste, across southwestern Slovenia, the Balkan Peninsula along the coast of the eastern Adriatic to Kosovo and North Macedonia, where the massif of the Šar Mountains begins.
 The karst zone is at the northwesternmost section, described in early topographical research as a plateau between Italy and Slovenia.
-Languages preserving this form include Carso, Karst, and karsti.

-In the local South Slavic languages, all variations of the word are derived from a Romanized Illyrian base (yielding carsus, carsus), later metathesized from the reconstructed form *korsъ into forms such as kras and krš, kras, first attested in the 18th century, and the adjective form kraški in the 16th century.
+In the local South Slavic languages, all variations of the word are derived from a Romanized Illyrian base (yielding carsus, carsus), later metathesized in Slavic from the reconstructed form *korsъ into forms such as kras and krš, kras, first attested in the 18th century, and the adjective form kraški in the 16th century.
 As a proper noun, the Slovene form Grast was first attested in 1177.
+Modern languages preserving the non-metathesized form (with -ar-) include Carso, Karst, and karsti.

 Ultimately, the word is of Mediterranean origin.
 It has also been suggested that the word may derive from the Proto-Indo-European root karra- 'rock'.
 The name may also be connected to the oronym Kar(u)sádios oros cited by Ptolemy, and perhaps also to Latin Carusardius.